cloud-custodian/cloud-custodian/docs/source/azure/advanced/bloboutput.rst

         custodian run -s azure://mystorage.blob.core.windows.net/logs mypolicy.yml

 In addition, you can use `pyformat` syntax to format the output prefix.
-This is example is the as same structure as the default one.
+This example is the same structure as the default one.

     .. code-block:: sh